hexops-graveyard/mach-system-sdk/README.md

 And set the revisions to the Git revisions of your forks of [the SDK repositories.](https://github.com/hexops?q=mach-sdk&type=all&language=&sort=)

-## "Eww I don't like it"
+## Is this the right way to do this?
+Should I be using this?

 To be clear, I don't think this is the perfect way or 100% ideal way to handle this.
 I am positive that the Zig community will eventually land on better solutions here.

-For example, even producing the updated DirectX 12 headers for MinGW/Zig was not an easy or straightforward task.
-Storing a few binaries in Git is not ideal, either, even if we do clone with `--depth 1`.
+For example, generating updated DirectX 12 headers for MinGW/Zig requires patching Microsoft's IDL files, running them through the Wine WIDL compiler, and then some.
+Storing even a few binaries in Git is not ideal, even if we do clone with `--depth 1`.

-I care about Mach engine being incredibly easy to use and cross compile, just `zig` and `git`, no reliance on what is installed on your system otherwise.
-And so this is more of a workaround until better options present themselves.

-Luckily, with Mach, we're really only depending on a select few system libs.
-We even build e.g. GLFW and the DirectX shader compiler from source - so it's not like we're just distributing tons of binaries via Git.
-These are exceptions.
+But, if you care about that developer experience as immensely as I do I hope you'll see a bit of reason behind the madness.

+Use at your own peril!

+## Issues

 Please file issues/complaints in the [main Mach repository](https://github.com/hexops/mach/issues).